An official website of the United States government

 MPS will open the Magnet Application Portal around mid-January through mid-February.
 Follow the MPS Magnet site for the most recent updates or contact your School Liaison Program Manager.

 There are four school districts surrounding Maxwell – Gunter AFB.
-All public school districts are accredited.
+All public school districts are accredited by Cognia.

 In Alabama, the school year typically starts around the second week of August and ends late May.